Genomic Applications Partnership Program (GAPP)

 - Demonstrate the potential to generate significant social and/or economic benefits for Canada.

-Please note that the competition has a rolling deadline structure, and is currently in the tenth round.
-The deadline for submissions of Expressions of Intent (EOI) has passed for Rounds 1-9.
+Please note that the competition has a rolling deadline structure, and is currently in the eleventh round (with both the 11th and 12th rounds open to applicants).
+The deadline for submissions of Expressions of Intent (EOI) has passed for Rounds 1-10.
 Funded GAPP projects from past rounds can be found here.

 Application Process – there is a three-stage application process to this program: